 Set Aggregation Method to Sum, Average, Count, or Distinct Count.

-You can customize the Metric Unit, such as "Ten Thousand".
+Customize the Metric Unit, for example, "Ten Thousand".

 Set the Filter Condition for the metric.